ryanrestine/HackTheBox_WriteUps/windows_machines/remote_notes.md

 SeIncreaseWorkingSetPrivilege Increase a process working set            Disabled
 ```

-Lets copy over juicypotatoNG and nc.exe to the target to exploit this.
+Lets copy over juicypotatoNG and nc64.exe to the target to exploit this.

 Once we have our files in place we can set up a new listener and run: